LYAR/HW2-Daniel-Bryan-Lenny-3.2/README.md

-Assignment in Advance Topics in Apps Innovations during the second semester of my third year
+Assignment in Advance Topics in Apps Innovations during the second semester of our third year